 In highly-anticipated testimony to Parliament on Thursday Canadian Prime Minister Justin Trudeau denied any conflict of interest in awarding a lucrative government contract to an organization that had previously paid members of his family.

-Trudeau spoke in his own defense before the Finance Commission for 90 minutes, an exceptional move for a Canadian head of government, as he tries to ward off an escalating scandal."There was never any direction by or attempt to influence from me or my staff that the public service recommend WE Charity," he said referring to the group central to the probe.
+Trudeau spoke in his own defense before the Finance Commission for 90 minutes, an exceptional move for a Canadian head of government, as he tries to ward off an escalating scandal.

 WE Charity has said it paid Trudeau's mother and brother nearly CAN$300,000 for speaking engagements in recent years.